Jeff Leiper: Political career

 Leiper was re-elected in the 2018 Ottawa municipal election with 85% of the vote, the second-largest margin of victory in the elections that year (after Stephen Blais).
-On February 13, 2019, he suffered a heart attack while shoveling snow.
+On February 13, 2019, he suffered a heart attack while shovelling snow.
 Following his recovery, he announced he had quit smoking and partnered with Ottawa Public Health to encourage others to quit smoking as well.
-In the aftermath of the convoy protests in Ottawa, Leiper called for a royal commission to investigate the shortcomings in the police response and the rise of political extremism in Canada.